rjmackay/rjmackay.github.com/_posts/2013-05-03-automating-behat-and-mink-tests-with-travis-ci.md

 The Travis builds run on a standard Ubuntu box: I suddenly hit errors about missing classes, etc.

 Fixing this was a bit slow and painful but actually a win in the long run.
 The first linux user to fire up the code base would have hit these issues immediately!

+## Done
+In the end getting this set up took longer than expected, but I'm pretty pleased with the result.
+I've merged these changes into all my work-in-progress branches and fixed a few bugs as a result already.
+I'll call that success.